Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

-Since the coupling matrices remain intact in the trasverse eigen-basis, the device in the spacio-eigen approach of NEGF can be envision as shown in the Fig.~\ref{fig:NonUnifrom}.
-The self-energy matrix for the top contact in the transverse eigen-basis take diagonal form, articulated as
+Since the coupling matrices (see Eq. \ref{eq:tau_B_T_FM},\ref{eq:tau_C}) remain intact in the transverse eigenbasis, the device in the spatio-eigen approach of NEGF can be envisioned as shown in the Fig.~\ref{fig:NonUnifrom}.
+The self-energy matrix for the top contact in the transverse eigenbasis takes diagonal form, articulated as \cite{NEGF2}

-Here, $\epsilon^{FM}_{T,i}$ represents the transverse eigenvalue of the top contact.
-The broadening matrix $[\Gamma_T]{i,i} = [\Sigma_{T}]{i,i} - [\Sigma^{\dagger}{T}]_{i,i}$ also takes on a diagonal form.
-In the context of a decoupled scenario, In the context of a decoupled scenario, it is observed that the expression $e^{i k_T a}$ transforms into a fully real value beyond a specific transverse eigenvalue.
-As a result, the associated entries for these transverse energies in the broadening matrix become zero.
-This leads to two distinct sets of eigenvalues: the `relevant' set, actively contributing to transmission, and the `irrelevant' set, which does not play a role in conduction.
-Consequently, the transverse eigen matrices of the top FM can be neatly organized into block matrices of size $2 \times 2$
+here, \( \epsilon^{FM}_{T,i} \) denotes the transverse eigenvalue of the top contact.
+The broadening matrix, represented as \( [\Gamma_T]_{i,i} = [\Sigma_{T}]_{i,i} - [\Sigma^{\dagger}_{T}]_{i,i} \), also assumes a diagonal form.
+In a decoupled scenario, it is observed that the term \( e^{i k_T a} \) becomes purely real beyond a certain transverse eigenvalue.
+The observation remains intact in the coupled case also, and the corresponding entries for these transverse energies in the broadening matrix reduce to zero after a certain transverse energy threshold ($E_t$; see Fig.~\ref{fig:NonUnifrom}).
+This results in two distinct categories of eigenvalues: a `relevant' set that contributes to transmission, and an `irrelevant' set that does not play a role in conduction.
+As a result, the eigenvalue matrix of the top FM's transverse Hamiltonian ($H^{FM}_T$) can be structured into block matrices of size \( 2 \times 2 \) as

-In this context, $\epsilon^{T}_{rev}$ encompasses all the eigenvalues of the top contact below a threshold energy, beyond which both $e^{i k_T a}$ and $e^{i k_B a}$ become purely real.
-The remaining eigenvalues are included in $\epsilon^{T}_{irr}$.
-A similar partition is applied to the eigenvalues of the bottom contact.
+here, $\epsilon^{T}_{rev}$ encompasses all the transverse eigenvalues of the top contact below a threshold transverse energy (will refer as $E_t$), beyond which both $e^{i k_T a}$ and $e^{i k_B a}$ become purely real.
+The remaining transverse eigenvalues are included in $\epsilon^{T}_{irr}$.
+We will use the $\lambda$ subscript for matrices that are partitioned in this manner.
+A similar partition is applied to the transverse eigenvalues of the bottom contact.
 With this separation, the broadening matrix of the top contact is simplified to:

-The self-energy matrix for the bottom contact can be obtained by transforming the self-energy ($\Sigma_B^{'}$) to the transverse eigen basis using the unitary transformation as described by the Eq.~\ref{eq:Uij}.
+The self-energy matrix for the bottom contact can be derived by first writing the self-energy in the transverse eigenbasis of the bottom contact (\( \Sigma_B^{'} \)) and then transforming it to the simultaneous transverse eigenbasis of the top contact and insulator.
+This transformation is achieved using a unitary transformation, described by the Eq.~\ref{eq:Uij}, as

 where, $\Sigma^{'}_B$ is self energy of the bottom contact in $|\epsilon'_i\rangle$ eigen basis, given by